 Additional Solicitor General Maninder Singh addressed the issue of annulment of the marriage by the Kerala High Court, stating the same had been done after relying on 5 other decisions.
 At this juncture, Chief Justice Dipak Misra questioned if where the person is an adult, can the court annul the marriage unless the person in question is not capable of giving full and informed consent, for consent may be invalidated in cases of persons with mental disability.
 To this Mr. Maninder Singh added that even in cases of indoctrination, consent would not count and there were cases where the investigation had revealed people being trained in hypnotics and the present case was one of indoctrination.

-The discussion became heated at this point with Mr. Dave alleging that these arguments were mere attempts to push the political agendas of the government and there had been an abuse of the order of the court directing an NIA probe as the same was being done despite Justice Raveendran declining.
-He contended that there was a conscious attempt by the government to invoke such ideas in Kerala.
-Justice Chandrachud intervened requesting counsel to restrict arguments to the law noting that the judges being insulated from politics would only limit themselves to the legal issues.
+The discussion became heated at this point with Mr. Dave alleging that these arguments were mere attempts to push the political agendas of the government and there had been an abuse of the order of the court directing an NIA probe, as the same was being conducted despite Justice Raveendran declining to oversee NIA investigation.
+He contended that there was a conscious attempt by the government to invoke theories of 'Love Jihad' in Kerala.
+Justice Chandrachud intervened requesting counsel to restrict arguments to law noting that the judges being insulated from politics would only limit themselves to the legal issues.
 Chief Justice Dipak Misra proposed that the case be listed for 13.11.2017 to which Mr. Dave responded with the prayer for a stay of the Kerala High Court order.
 The prayer was however refused by Justice Misra on account of Mr. Dave’s explosive remarks in court having “bulldozed” the case of the petitioner.

 The Bench did not heed the aforesaid requests and has listed the case for hearing on 30.10.2017.